BVM&S Veterinary Medicine (5-year programme)

 - SQA Highers: AAAAB by end of S5 and BB at Advanced Higher.

 - IB: 38 points with 666 at HL.

 We have a minimum academic requirement for applications to Veterinary Medicine, you can find information on the BVM&S website.

 The grades used to meet our entry requirements must include:

-- SQA: Advanced Highers: Chemistry and another science subject at B. Highers: Chemistry and Biology at A and either Mathematics or Physics at B. For some applicants this subject combination is not possible by end of S5.
+- SQA: Advanced Highers: Chemistry and another science subject at B. Highers: Chemistry and Biology at A and either Mathematics or Physics at B. Higher Applications of Mathematics is not accepted in place of Higher Mathematics.
+For some applicants this subject combination is not possible by end of S5.
 Students with five Highers at the required grades by end of S5 but who are missing one or more sciences may take the missing subjects in S6.
 National 5s: Physics at C (if not at Higher) and English at C.

 - A Levels: Chemistry and Biology at A. Critical Thinking is not accepted for this degree.
 GCSE: Physics and English at C or 4.

 - IB: HL: Chemistry and Biology at 6.
 SL: Physics and English at 5.